i502Club/OS_Square/readme.md

-5. Select the currency code that is relevant to your Square account.
+5. Select the strain(i502 warm up pun) of currency code that is relevant to your Square account.
 Presently there is support for USD, CAD, AUD, GBP, JPY.

 ![OS_Square supported currency flags](assets/images/flags_292X40.png)